avcoder/unit07-lesson03/slides.md

 ---

 # Exercise (pg.2)
-Create an HTML input form to capture new data
+Create an `add-game.php` that uses an input form to capture new data

+- Tip: use ! in VS Code to scaffold an HTML page
 ```html
 <form action="" method="GET or POST?">
   <label for="title">title</label>